Teichlab/cellhint/README.md

 + <details>
   <summary><strong>1.3.
 Specify the dataset order</strong></summary>

   In CellHint, datasets are iteratively incorporated and harmonised.
 The order of datasets can be specified by providing a list of dataset names to the argument `dataset_order`.
-Otherwise, the order will be determined by CellTypist through iteratively adding a dataset that is most similar (i.e., more shared cell types) to the datasets already incorporated.
+Otherwise, the order will be determined by CellHint through iteratively adding a dataset that is most similar (i.e., more shared cell types) to the datasets already incorporated.
 This behaviour can be disabled by setting `reorder_dataset = False` (default to `True`) and an alphabetical order of datasets will be used.
   ```python
   #Specify the order of datasets to be harmonised.
   alignment = cellhint.harmonize(adata, dataset = 'dataset_column', cell_type = 'celltype_column', use_rep = 'X_pca', dataset_order = a_list_of_datasets)